klm-lab/store/README.md

 ## Events

-You can listen to certain store events that allow you to receive updates without rendering your component.
-Or if you are not using react.
+You can listen to certain store events that allow you to receive updates without rendering your component, or if you are not using React.
 Very useful when you want to update something stateless.
 We all hate unnecessary rendering 😀.

 * Listen to `change` event. <br/>